fr33r/memory.dump/rants/resource_ownership.markdown

    response entity would likely contain a list of the differences between the two versions in a format defined by the response Content-Type.

+Upon receiving a request from a client that is invalid based on the criteria explained by the HTTP specification for these three response codes, an API constructs a response indicating why the request is invalid so that the client can take corrective action.

 ### Conclusion